-The G-res tool allows companies, investors, consultants, decision-makers and other stakeholders to report on the carbon footprint of a reservoir.
+The GHG Reservoir (G-res) Tool allows companies, investors, consultants, decision-makers and other stakeholders to report on the carbon footprint of a reservoir.

-Using readily available input data, the tool provides a cost effective way to more accurately assess net GHG emissions.
+Using readily available input data, the tool provides a cost effective way to more accurately assess net greenhouse gas (GHG) emissions.

 Reporting on the carbon footprint of reservoirs